lucaslt89/PopupContainer/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Before using PopupContainer, import the module to your file:

+    import PopupContainer

 To create a popup, use any UIView you have created, either from Xib or from code, and then do

     PopupContainer.generatePopupWithView(yourView).show()